godot-rust/book/src/recipes/editor-plugin/inspector-plugins.md

 #[godot_api]
 impl IEditorProperty for RandomIntEditor {
     fn enter_tree(&mut self) {
-        // Create button element
+        // Create button element.
         let mut button = Button::new_alloc();

-        // Add handler for this button, handle_press will be define in another impl button.connect(
+        // Add handler for this button, handle_press will be define in another impl. button.connect(
             "pressed".into(),
             self.base().callable("handle_press".to_godot()),
         );
         button.set_text("Randomize".into());

-        // Save pointer to the button into struct self.button = Some(button.clone());
+        // Save pointer to the button into struct. self.button = Some(button.clone());
         self.base_mut().add_child(button.to_variant().to());
     }